Caleb S.

 How to Write a Reflective Essay Outline?

-Because the purpose of writing a reflective essay is different from other types of essays, the organization of ideas will also be different.
-No matter what topic you have chosen, certain rules will always apply.
+As the purpose of writing a reflective essay is different from other types of essays, the organization of ideas will also be different.
+No matter what topic you pick, there are always certain rules you need to follow.

 1. Reflective Essay Introduction

-As with any other type of writing, reflective essays also start with an introduction.
-The following are the two important parts that an introduction for a reflective essay should include:
+As with any other type of writing, reflective essays also start with an introduction to the topic.
+You can find some good topic ideas on our reflective essay topics blog.
+The following are the three important parts that an introduction for a reflective essay should include:

 • The Hook

-You can also go through hook examples for an interesting beginning of your reflective essay.
+You can also go through our hook examples blog for exciting ways to start your essays.

 A thesis statement is a 1-2 sentence statement that describes what your essay is all about.
 Don’t give too much information in the reflective essay thesis statement, as you will expand on it later.